dbasso98/Algorithmic_Design/Homeworks/HW2/homework_batch_II_DB.md

 enddef
 ```

-It's clear that this additional information doesn't enhance complexity at all because the algorithm will still be bounded by the complexity of _heapsort_.
+It's clear that this additional information doesn't enhance complexity at all because the algorithm would still be bounded by the complexity of _heapsort_.
 To take a look at this consideration more in detail:
 $$T(n) = O(nlog(n)) + \theta(n + k) \in O(nlog(n))$$

 (c) Assume that the condition of Exercise 4b holds and that there exists a natural value $h$, constant with respect to $n$, such that $b_i \in [1, h]$ for all $i \in [1, n]$.
 Is there an algorithm to solve the sorting problem more efficient than the one proposed as solution for Exercise 4a?
 If this is the case, describe it and compute its complexity, otherwise, motivate the answer.